-MSI Offers 'Infinite' Possibilities With New Desktop Series
+MSI Offers 'Infinite' Possibilities With New Desktop Series (Updated)

-With Computex quickly approaching, MSI has revealed several new products for 2018, including a new gaming desktop PC called the “Infinite Series.”
+With Computex come and gone, MSI has revealed several new products for 2018, including a new gaming desktop PC called the “Infinite Series.”

 MSI said that the new MSI Infinite A was inspired by “gamers who have a never-ending desire to game and want infinite possibilities to play the way they want,” and it portends top-tier performance for the games of today and tomorrow with easy upgradeability.